MMinusOne/MMinusOne/README.md

 <h3 align="center">Fullstack web & systems developer, based-in Lebanon.</h3>
-<h4 align="center">I have dealt with so much software and CS that there is not a single mental illness I didn't manage to achieve.</h4>
+<h4 align="center">I wonder which will happen first, will I die at the hands of my keyboard, or will the keyboard die at my hands?
+I have dealt with so much, there's not a single mental illness I didn't manage to achieve..</h4>
 <h4 align="center">Indeed, a person is as old as his heart has aged.</h4>
 <h5 align="end">Could add me on Discord: <b><u>MMinusOne</u></b> :3</h5>